awsdocs/aws-systems-manager-user-guide/doc_source/distributor.md

 ## What are the features of Distributor?<a name="distributor-features"></a>
 + **Deployment of packages to both Windows and Linux instances**

-  Distributor lets you deploy software packages to Amazon EC2 Windows and Linux instances\.
+  Distributor lets you deploy software packages to EC2 instances for Linux and Windows Server\.
 For a list of supported instance operating system types, see [Supported package platforms and architectures](#what-is-a-package-platforms)\.
 + **Deploy packages one time, or on an automated schedule**

   You can choose to deploy packages one time, on a regular schedule, or whenever the default package version is changed to a different version\.